 Whether you’re planning a vacation or a local looking for a good day hike, here’s some important info you need to know for hiking in San Diego, from when to visit, to where to stay to some gear essentials you don’t want to forget.

-Hikers looking to explore all the county has to offer are best suited by renting a car, though there’s plenty of bike trails and trailheads accessible by public transit.
+Hikers looking to explore all the county has to offer are best suited by renting a car, though there are plenty of bike trails and trailheads accessible by public transit.

-Although winters are pleasant, spring wildflowers in the desert attract photographers and Instagrammers from around the world.
-In late February through early April — especially in years after a big rain — poppies, cacti flowers, and rare California natives bloom to form a colorful carpet over the otherwise sandy landscape.
+Although winters are pleasant and a great time for backcountry skiing in California, the spring brings a new dimension to the desert.
+As is the case with the famed Joshua Tree hikes, spring wildflowers attract photographers and Instagrammers from around the world.
+In late February through early April—especially in years after a big rain—poppies, cacti flowers, and rare California natives bloom to form a colorful carpet over the otherwise sandy landscape.
 It’s a must-do event worth seeing at least once in your life.

-If you want to see flowers but would rather not battle the crowds, coastal wildflowers bloom in April and mountain wildflowers bloom in April to May.
+If you want to see flowers but would rather not battle the crowds, coastal wildflowers bloom in April, and mountain wildflowers bloom from April to May.

 I’m local, so have the freedom to hike each of San Diego’s distinct areas during their prime seasons.
 But if you’re visiting from afar and want to get the best hike possible, plan your San Diego trip around the types of ecosystems you want to see.